-Our staff of ophthalmologists or eye doctors provide trustworthy eye care solutions to the sixth largest city in Michigan.
+Our staff of ophthalmologists or eye doctors provides trustworthy eye care solutions to the sixth largest city in Michigan.
 Ann Arbor is home to the University of Michigan and a large number of growing businesses.
-Ann Arbor’s economy is centered on education, technology and healthcare.
+Ann Arbor’s economy is centered on education, technology, and healthcare.
 Looking for an Eye Doctor in Ann Arbor?
 Give our staff of eye doctors a call by phone at (866) 445-9063 to schedule an appointment.

 Schedule An Appointment With Our Staff

 Specialty Eye Institute has been treating patients in Ann Arbor, Michigan, and the surrounding areas for over 40 years.
 Through experience, commitment to technology, and role in researching new eye care treatments and solutions, our staff of ophthalmologists provide clients with cutting-edge eye care services.

 Our team of optometrists and ophthalmologists are nationally-known leaders in the eye treatment industry.
 Our doctors use leading clinical hardware and techniques to diagnose and resolve moderate to severe eye problems.

 “I started wearing glasses at age 4, I had surgery and could see the next day.
 Recovery time was very short, I was back to work the next day!”